 Smith alleges that members of the Kremmling Police Department, the Grand County Sheriff’s Office and a Colorado State Trooper illegally entered his house in Kremmling, and used excessive force while arresting him on March 5, 2013.
 Police were responding to a welfare check on a woman staying with Smith, and suspected that domestic violence may be involved.

 Smith was charged with domestic violence, obstruction, resisting arrest and attempted assault on an officer.
 No officers were injured, and all charges against Smith were dismissed by the district attorney.
 Smith maintains he never resisted, and that police instigated the violence.

-The woman was found asleep with a blood alcohol content of .40, and was taken to Kremmling Memorial Hospital.
-Several people testified to seeing bruises on the woman's arm, but no photos were taken and the point is contested.
+The woman was found asleep with a blood alcohol content of .40, and was taken to Middle Park Medical Center – Kremmling.
+Several people testified to seeing bruises on the woman’s arm, but no photos were taken and the point is contested.

 Sky-Hi News decided not to publish the name of the woman because she is an alleged victim of domestic violence.

 Smith filed a lawsuit against Spade, Sgt.
 Todd Willson, Officer Robert Dillon and the town of Kremmling in 2015.

 Willson began the day on the stand, completing his third day of testimony at the Byron White U.S. Courthouse in Denver.
 Willson finished his recounting of the night in question.

 READ MORE: Alleged abuse victim testifies